PezzaD84/macLAPS/README.md

 Below is a guide for setting up LAPS for macOS on your Jamf instance.
 The LAPS solution creates the local admin account, randomises and encrypts the password, uploads the encrypted password to Jamf and then a self service app is used to decrypt and show the local admin password to your engineers.

+The LAPS Script also includes the ability to redirect notifications to Slack using the WebHooks app.
+(Thanks Martijn for the idea https://github.com/ons-mart)

 To help encode your API credentials there is a small script in this git https://github.com/PezzaD84/macOSLAPS/blob/main/Encode%20API%20Credentials

-v2.1 now uploaded and available.
+v2.2 now uploaded and available.
 Check the Change log for changes and improvments.

 LAPS v2 uses Swift Dialog the original project can be found here https://github.com/bartreardon/swiftDialog All credit for swift Dialog goes to the owner and creator please support their project.